 You confuse because both the feelings infuse a sense of pride for oneself.
 But trust me, ego and self-respect are the two extremes of a single line.

 Unlocking the mystery is very important.
 And therefore, it is imperative to know the differences.
 But before moving to the differences, let us get acquainted with both the terms one by one.

 Ego is a negative feeling.
 It is a feeling evolved when you deliberately compare yourself with others.
 You compare yourself with people smaller or weaker than you in terms of money, power, authority, appearance, anything.
-The reason why you compare is to feel superior, bigger and powerful than others.
+The reasons you compare are to feel superior, bigger and powerful than others.

 On the other hand, Self-respect is a positive feeling.
 It is a feeling of taking pride in what you are and who you are.
-It is a sense of higher being derived when you positively accept oneself regardless of money, power, position, appearance.
+Self-respect is a sense of a higher being derived when you accept oneself regardless of money, power, position, appearance.
 It is only connected to oneself.
 The virtue of self-respect is regardless of people and things.

 A quote by a famous American Author “John C. Maxwell” says it all…